mmocny/inp-workshop/README.md

-# inp-workshop
+# INP workshop

 A interactive demo and workshop for learning about [Interaction to Next Paint (INP)](https://web.deb/inp)

 ## Getting started

-Clone this repository, or, [open it in a cloud editor such as CloudSandbox](htttps://codesandbox.io/p/github/mmocny/inp-workshop)).
+Clone this repository, or, [open it in a cloud editor such as CloudSandbox](htttps://codesandbox.io/p/github/mmocny/inp-workshop).

 Follow the instructions in this Readme

-## Understanding the UI
+## Overview of the App

-* Score UI and "Increment" button
+At the top of the page is a simple "Score" counter and "Increment" button.
+A classic demo of reactivity and responsiveness!

+Below are 4 metrics:

 * INP: the current INP score, which is ~worst Interaction
 * Interaction: the score of the most recent Interaction
 * FPS: the main thread frames-per-second of the page